Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

   - triangulation;
   - wire.

-Each basic sensitive entity inherits *Select3D_SensitiveEntity*, which is a child class of *SelectBasics_SensitiveEntity*.
+Each basic sensitive entity inherits *Select3D_SensitiveEntity*.
 The package also contains two auxiliary classes, *Select3D_SensitivePoly* and *Select3D_SensitiveSet*.

+*Select3D_SensitiveEntity* -- the base definition of a sensitive entity.

 *Select3D_SensitiveSet* -- a base class for all complex sensitive entities that require the third level BVH usage.
 It implements traverse of the tree and defines an interface for the methods that check sub-entities.